-Overall, 47.5% of the sample (n = 114) had any type of violation in the 6 months following release.
-When compared with graduates who did not commit a violation within 6 months, graduates who committed any violation (i.e., either a major or minor) during this time were more likely have more lifetime majors (p < .01), minors (p < .05), inmate assaults (p < .01), and drug violations (p < .01).
+Overall, 47.5 percent of the sample (n = 114) had any type of violation in the six months following release.
+When compared to graduates who did not commit a violation within six months, graduates who committed any violation (i.e., either a major or minor) during this time were more likely have more lifetime majors (p < .01), minors (p < .05), inmate assaults (p < .01), and drug violations (p < .01).
 They were also more likely to have been incarcerated previously (p < .01).
-Those who had any type of violation in the 6 months following release were also more likely to struggle while in the RSHP program.
-When compared with graduates who did not commit a violation within 6 months, those who committed a violation were more likely to have committed an offense during placement (p < .01), and had spent more overall time in the program (p < .01).
-The findings are summarized in Table 4.
+Those who had any type of violation in the six months following release were also more likely to struggle while in the RSHP program.
+When compared to graduates who did not commit a violation within six months, those who committed a violation were more likely to have committed an offense during placement (p < .01), and had spent more overall time in the program (p < .01).